phoenixframework/phoenix/guides/real_time/channels.md

 export default socket
 ```

 After that, we need to make sure `assets/js/user_socket.js` gets imported into our application JavaScript file.
-To do that, uncomment the line in `assets/js/app.js`.
+To do that, uncomment this line in `assets/js/app.js`.

 ```javascript
 // ...